gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.3.2.0 2014/04/01 Warnings in the PowerShell script are now being printed, closes #16.
+v2.3.3.0 2014/04/04 Renamed $i to $repoPath, closes #11.
+Script no longer prints -1 and path just after it starts, closes #20.
+Added note to README about requirement that PowerShell has to be v3.0 or higher, closes #19. v2.3.2.0 2014/04/01 Warnings in the PowerShell script are now being printed, closes #16.
 Script now continues if no repo-ignore.txt file is found, closes #17. v2.3.1.0 2014/04/01 Added statistic reporting to the end of the PowerShell script, closes #12.
 Wrapped repo-ignore.txt file read in a try/catch statement, closes #15. v2.3.0.0 2014/04/01 PowerShell script now reads repo-ignore.txt file (in the same directory as the script), and ignores any repos which are listed in the file, closes #14.
 Added info about this to README.